The impact of gas accretion and AGN feedback on the scatter of the mass-metallicity relation: Introduction

 This is the scenario we are testing in this study.
 In particular, we use information about the characteristic halo mass of different galaxy sub-samples (using the amplitude of the two-point correlation function as a proxy), since simulations show that accretion rates onto galaxies depend on their large scale environment, including factors such as the mass of their dark matter halo, whether they are the central or a satellite galaxy in this halo, and on the position of the system with respect to the cosmic web \citep{keres05, dekel06, vandevoort11}.
 Some studies have so far looked at the impact of large scale structure on the gas-phase metallicites. \citet{donnan22} considered specifically the influence of the position of a galaxy with respect to the cosmic web on its gas phase metallicity, finding that galaxies closest to nodes of the cosmic web are more metal-enriched.
 Similarly, but with a much smaller sample of galaxies in a specific cosmic filament at $z\sim0.5$, \citet{darvish15} report higher metallicities for galaxies closest to the filament.
 Other authors have reported an increase in metallicity with the local density of galaxies \citep{mouhcine07, petropoulou12, peng14}.
 The challenge is in the interpretation of these results, in particular disentangling the relative contributions of the intrinsic and environmental factors, a process that can be eased by drawing upon the results of numerical simulations and models \citep[e.g.][]{peng14, genel16}.

 In this work, we provide new insights into the joint relation between stellar mass, gas mass, and metallicity, and the role that gas accretion and halo mass have in shaping it.
 This is achieved by using a large sample of galaxies with both metallicites and cold gas masses derived from their SDSS optical spectra.
-The sample selection and physical parameter derivations are explained in Section \ref{sec:sample}.
-The sizeable sample allows us to use galaxy clustering as a proxy for halo mass; these methods are presented in Section \ref{sec:methods}, with the results presented and discussed in Section \ref{sec:results}.
-Physical quantities measured and used in this work assume a $\Lambda$CDM cosmology with $\Omega_m = 0.302$ and ${\rm H}_0=70$ \kms~Mpc$^{-1}$, and a Chabrier IMF.
+The sample selection and physical parameter derivations are explained in Sec. \ref{sec:sample}.
+The sizeable sample allows us to use galaxy clustering as a proxy for halo mass; these methods are presented in Sec. \ref{sec:methods}, with the results presented and discussed in Sec. \ref{sec:results}.
+Unless stated otherwise, physical quantities measured and used in this work assume a $\Lambda$CDM cosmology with $\Omega_m = 0.3$ and ${\rm H}_0=70$ \kms~Mpc$^{-1}$, and a Chabrier IMF.